89-90 Church Street and the Vaulted Cellar Beneath

 This article was original published inside the larger article about 91-92 Church Street - The Old Curiosity Shop

-Permission was obtained from the owners of Elizabethan Pine to carry out a detailed examination of the cellar.
+Permission was obtained from the owners of Elizabethan Pine to carry out a detailed examination of the cellar, which is 5.6m long, 4.1m wide and has a maximum height of 2.2m.
 Entrance is now through a trapdoor on the right-hand side of the shop, which is normally covered by a fitted carpet.

 Following refurbishment by the previous owners, the cellar is now quite dry, with a concrete floor.
 The roof has four diagonal ribs, with a continuous rib conjoined with two part-ribs, that enter the wall next to the stairs.
 All the ribs end on corbels about 50 cms.
 (18 inches) from the floor.
 The ribs and corbels are devoid of any carved decoration or bosses, and the infill is with cut stone.